jafarlihi/addressbook/README.md

 /api/contact/{id} DELETE -> Delete contact
 /api/contact GET -> Get contacts
 /api/contact/{id} GET -> Get contact

+When creating a contact you should pass in a JSON payload with fields "name", "surname", and "email".

 #### Contact-list
 /api/contact-list POST -> Create contact-list